SebastianBezold/interval-merge/README.md

 ## Assumptions

 1) Input intervals are always input as lowerBound < upperBound ([1,3] and not [3,1])
-2) Input intervals are passed as ordered list.
-Meaning the lowerBound of interval n is lower that the lowerBound of interval n+1.

 ## Build and Test